Grenada vs St Kitts Citizenship by Investment Program Analysis

 Grenada citizenship benefits

 1. Plan B. As we’ve seen in the past few decades, world politics and economies can be unpredictable, so planning for your family’s future is wise.
 A second citizenship gives you the flexibility you might need and can create new opportunities and a sense of security.
-A Grenada passport is an excellent plan B.
+Grenada’s second passports are an excellent plan B.

 2. Enhanced global mobility.
 Grenada citizens enjoy visa-free travel to over 140 countries, including the UK, the European Union, Singapore, Hong Kong, China, and Russia.